SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/use-cascading-dropdowns-in-web-part-properties.md

 }
 ```

 The **onPropertyPaneConfigurationStart** method is called by the SharePoint Framework after the web part property pane for the web part has been opened.
-First, you check if the information about the lists available in the current site has been loaded and if the list dropdown should be enabled.
-If the information about lists has not been loaded yet, you display the loading indicator communicating that the web part is loading information about lists.
+First, the method checks if the information about the lists available in the current site has been loaded.
+If the list information is loaded, then the list dropdown will be enabled.
+If the list information about lists has not been loaded yet, the loading indicator is displayed which informs the user that the web part is loading information about lists.

 ![Loading indicator displayed in web part while loading information about available lists](../../../../images/react-cascading-dropdowns-loading-indicator-when-loading-list-info.png)

-After the information about available lists has been loaded you assign the retrieved data to the **lists** class variable, from which it can be used by the list dropdown.
-Next, you enable the dropdown allowing the user to select a list.
-By calling the **refreshPropertyPane** method you refresh the web part property pane to have it reflect the latest changes to the list dropdown.
-As loading information about lists is completed, you remove the loading indicator using the **clearLoadingIndicator** method.
-Since calling this method clears the web part user interface you call the **render** method for the web part to re-render.
+After the information about available lists has been loaded the method assigns the retrieved data to the **lists** class variable, from which it can be used by the list dropdown.
+Next, the dropdown is enabled allowing the user to select a list.
+By calling the **refreshPropertyPane** method the web part property pane is refreshed and it reflects the latest changes to the list dropdown.
+Once list information is loaded, the loading indicator is removed by a call to the **clearLoadingIndicator** method.
+Since calling this method clears the web part user interface, the **render** method is called to force the web part to re-render.

-Confirm that everything is working as expected by in the command line running:
+Run the following command to confirm that everything is working as expected:

 ```sh
 gulp serve